Olafaloofian/Full-Stack-Project-Guide/README.md

 # Milestone Project Group Work Guide
-To complete this project successfuly, you will have to use GitHub as a collaborative tool and develop some strategies for working together with your team.
+To complete this project successfully, you will have to use GitHub as a collaborative tool and develop some strategies for working together with your team.
 Here are some tips for how to go about it.

 ## Initial setup
 Choose one person to start the repo.
 They should: